wohaco/despace/venus.md

    1. [Pioneer-Venus-2](pioneer_venus_2.md) (1978.08.08).
 The HS-507 Bus measured the upper atmosphere.
 On Board were: a mass spectrometer to determine the origin & long-term development of the Venusian atmosphere, the dynamics of the upper atmosphere, its energy balance & the influence of solar radiation & interplanetary space on these layers; a neutral mass spectrometer.
 This made measurements of the interaction between the solar wind & Venus, the photochemistry of the upper layers of & heat distribution in the Venusian atmosphere.
 HS-507 had no thermal protection, no parachute, because its main mission was to deliver four atmospheric probes to the planet.
    1. [Venera‑11](venera_11_12.md) (1978.09.09), [Venera‑12](venera_11_12.md) (1978.09.14).
 After performing the withdrawal maneuver, each space station flew near Venus at a distance of about 35 000 km, transmitting data to Earth from its lander throughout the descent & work on the planet's surface.
    1. [Venera‑13](venera_13_14.md) (1981.10.30), [Venera‑14](venera_13_14.md) (1981.11.04).
 The Orbiters was equipped with scientific instruments which made measurements before, during, & after the Venus flyby.
 Both Orbiters transmitted data on solar wind & x-ray flares on the Sun.
 With their participation, an interplanetary network was formed, designed to triangulate gamma-ray bursts, which allowed 150 such events to be recorded.
    1. [Venera‑15](venera_15_16.md) (1983.06.02), [Venera‑16](venera_15_16.md) (1983.06.07).
-The Venera 15 & 16 spacecraft operated in orbits with a pericenter of about 1 000 km & an apocenter of 65 000 km.
+The Venera 15 & 16 spacecraft operated in orbits with a pericentre of about 1 000 km & an apocentre of 65 000 km.
 The mission of the spacecraft was to map the Northern hemisphere of Venus with the highest possible resolution.
 Also, the spacecraft determined the thermal structure & optical properties of the atmosphere in the range of heights from 105 to 60 km.
 Clouds were observed at altitudes from 70 to 47 km, but in the polar region their upper boundary was located 5-8 km below, & the atmosphere above 60 km was warmer than in the Equatorial region.
    1. [Magellan](magellan.md) (1989.05.04).
 The primary mission intended for the spacecraft to return images of at least 70 % of the surface from the planet's orbit during one Venusian day, which lasts 243 Earth days.
 The primary mission intended for the spacecraft to return images of at least 70 % of the surface from the planet's orbit during one Venusian day, which lasts 243 Earth days (mapping cycle 1).
 After completing mapping cycle 1, the mission was extended for the second to sixth cycles.
    1. [Messenger](messenger.md) (2004.08.03).
 MESSENGER used Venus for gravity maneuvers.
 During the second flyby, all of its instruments were turned on to observe Venus.
    1. [Venus Express](venus_express.md) (VEX, 2005.11.09).
 Venus Express studied the Venusian atmosphere & clouds in detail, the plasma environment & the surface characteristics of Venus from orbit.
 It also made global maps of the Venusian surface temperatures.
 Its nominal mission was originally planned to last for 500 Earth days, but the mission was extended five times.
    1. [Akatsuki](akatsuki.md) (2010.05.21).
 Akatsuki watches Venus while orbiting the planet.
 Since December 7, 2015, Akatsuki's orbit has been 400 x 440 000 km with a period of 13 days & 14 hours.
-Since March 26, 2016, Akatsuki has reduced the apocenter to 330 000 km, with a circulation period of 9 days.
+Since March 26, 2016, Akatsuki has reduced the apocentre to 330 000 km, with a circulation period of 9 days.

 Future/proposed missions: